ManavShar/civicpulse-s/DEPLOYMENT.md

 # CivicPulse AI - Deployment Guide

-This guide covers deployment options for CivicPulse AI, from local development to production deployment.
+This guide provides comprehensive instructions for deploying CivicPulse AI in various environments.

 ## Table of Contents